- Active Living (Physical Activity)

 * PSE Focus: Implementing and enforcing policies that reduce tobacco use.

-* Policy Development & Signage Package: Fund a consultant for a few hours to help a multi-family housing complex or a worksite draft and implement a comprehensive tobacco-free policy.
+* Policy Development & Signage Package: Fund a consultant or staff time to create and implement a comprehensive tobacco-free policy for a multi-family housing complex or a worksite.
 The remainder covers the cost of professional, durable signage to enforce the policy consistently across the property.

-* Youth Advocacy Training: Partner with a local youth group to fund a short series of workshops on youth advocacy against tobacco and e-cigarettes, empowering them to become ongoing champions for tobacco-free policies in their schools and community spaces.
+* Youth Advocacy Training: Start a school local youth tobacco prevention group and fund program supplies, teacher champion staff time, tobacco education materials and models, and a youth ambassador training summit on youth advocacy against tobacco and e-cigarettes, empowering them to become ongoing champions for tobacco-free policies in their schools and community spaces.

-* Clean-Up & Awareness Campaign: Organize a recurring community clean-up of tobacco litter in a park or public space, using the event to raise awareness about the health impacts of tobacco and advocate for stronger smoke-free policies.
+* Clean-Up & Awareness Campaign: Organize and market a recurring community clean-up of tobacco litter in a park or public space, using the event to raise awareness about tobacco’s health impacts and advocate for stronger smoke-free policies.

 * PSE Focus: Creating supportive environments and policies for breastfeeding/chestfeeding.

-* Policy Dissemination & Training: Fund the printing and distribution of “Mother-Friendly Workplace” policy templates to local businesses, and host a short workshop for HR professionals on implementing and sustaining these policies.
+* Policy & Training: Fund staff time for development and implementation, including printing and distributing “Mother-Friendly Workplace” policy templates to local businesses and hosting a short workshop for HR professionals on implementing and sustaining these policies.

-* Peer Support Group Materials: Provide ongoing training materials and resources for a volunteer-led breastfeeding/chestfeeding peer support group, ensuring the group can continue to operate and support new parents consistently.
+* Peer Support Group Materials: Provide ongoing training materials and resources for a volunteer-led breastfeeding/chestfeeding peer support group, ensuring the group can continue to operate and consistently support new parents.

 * PSE Focus: Creating permanent improvements to how communities access healthy food.

-* Worksite Wellness Policy Manual: Hire a graphic designer or writer to develop a professional, easy-to-implement healthy eating policy manual for local businesses, encouraging them to adopt and sustain practices like healthy meeting guidelines or vending machine standards.
+*Worksite Wellness Policy Manual: Implement evidence-based policy tool kits, easy-to-implement healthy eating policy manual for local businesses, encouraging them to adopt and sustain practices like healthy meeting guidelines or vending machine standards. https://www.dshs.texas.gov/community-worksite-wellness https://mhwcaustin.org/resources-for-workplace/

 ONLINE RESOURCES FOR PSE CHANGE